Free knowledge to monitor the world of events. Have a look at our must read Blogs on Pharma, Finance, HR, Health and Cross Industry.

 Really?
 What kind of recommendation is that?
 Yes, we all know they must comply with the law, but the crucial thing is: why have they not complied with it?
 Do they know the reason?
 Do you know the reason?
 In this example, the first reason was that they weren’t familiar with the law; then that they didn’t have enough time to study the law and after that, because the area was chaos!
 And why?
 Because the activities were not aligned to the functions of each position…The main cause was detected, and it was affecting not only to comply with the law but the entire productivity of the area.

 Interested in learning which areas of your company you should audit?
-Join us Advanced Risk Based Auditing MasterClass which will be streamed ONLINE on the 20th until the 21st of May, 2021!
+Join us The Future of Internal Audit by Phil Griffiths which will be streamed ONLINE on the 10th until the 11th of February, 2022!